 Bringing little miracles home, every day.

-More than twenty years ago, Sherry prayed with a dying mother in a Mobile Medical Clinic set up in the remote village of Petit Desdunes, Haiti.
-The woman whispered her last request to Sherry: “Please take care of my four children after I die.”
+Over twenty years ago, a dying mother prayed with Sherry at one of our Mobile Medical Clinics; she whispered her last final earthly request, “Please take care of my four children after I die.”

-Sherry assured the young mother that she would bring the children into her home to love and care for them as they grew up.
-Those four sick, malnourished, and frightened children became the first orphans nurtured by Love A Child.
+Sherry promised the young woman that she would take care of her children, love, and care for them as her own.
+Those four frightened, sick, and malnourished children were Love A Child’s first orphans.

 Before long, Bobby and Sherry took in more children desperate for care.